martindansc/AiColiseumDiscordBot/README.md

-# AiColiseumDiscordBot
+# AIColiseumDiscordBot
-This is the discord bot used in the AiColiseum Discord server
+This is the discord bot used in the AIColiseum Discord server